korenenyles/js-connect4/README.md

 //way to control maximum number of discs allowed in column

+//way to track current row & select particular child element

 //test for the win condition

-//player turn indicator
+-test, column, row, diagonal

+//way to block illegal moves

+//make it pretty